5hawks48/COM526-AE2/README.md

 1. Clone this repository
 2. Ensure the above packages are installed
+3. Download this [kaggle download](https://www.kaggle.com/datasets/bryanpark/sudoku) and save it to the project folder as "sudoku.csv".
 3. Run the code from within the code directory with:

         python menu.py